wtarreau/cebtree/doc/API.md

      * `prev_unique` : return the last node having a strictly lower key than the specified one, or NULL if no such node exists.

+     * `key` : return a pointer to the beginning of the key in its own type (uint32_t, uint64_t, void*, unsigned long, char*, void*) if the node is valid, otherwise NULL if the node is NULL.
+This corresponds to the node added to the key offset for immediate keys, or a dereference of the key pointer for indirect keys.
+Note that the key pointer cannot be NULL for valid nodes, so it is always safe to assume that `key()==NULL` means that the node does not exist.

 #### Examples:

 - Standard indexing, with support for duplicates: